 Here are what professional Realtors have to say:

 If you owe back taxes, then you can dispute it with the IRS.
 Another option is to add the money you owe to the selling price – but only if your real estate market will support it.
 No matter what, the proceeds at the sale closing will need to be able to pay for your lien.
-This is required before the buyer can take a clear title, since all liens need to be completely cleared before transferring ownership from the seller to the buyer.
+This is required before the buyer can take a clear title since all liens need to be completely cleared before transferring ownership from the seller to the buyer.
 If the market won’t support a higher selling price, then you’ll need to pay the remaining amount at the time of closing.

-You must satisfy the debt of the any back taxes or delinquent payments before closing.
+You must satisfy the debt of any back taxes or delinquent payments before closing.
 If you do not satisfy before closing, then the delinquent amount will be deducted from your proceeds as the seller – it does NOT raise the selling price of the house.
 Also, it’s important to inform your agent about the property tax lien so they can assist in calculating the selling costs.
 This is required to get a satisfaction and release for the sale closing.

 The remaining lien amount is added on top of your seller’s closing costs to be paid at the time of closing by escrow.
-Your proceeds as a seller with decrease in relation to the amount of the remaining lein.
-Your asking price (or selling prices) do not account for the pretense of a lien, and are based 100% on market conditions and other selling variables.
-As the seller you need to be aware that these liabilities are your responsibility unless you are very persuasive and can convince the buyer to pick up the delinquent amount.
+Your proceeds as a seller with a decrease in relation to the amount of the remaining lein.
+Your asking price (or selling prices) do not account for the pretense of a lien and are based 100% on market conditions and other selling variables.
+As the seller, you need to be aware that these liabilities are your responsibility unless you are very persuasive and can convince the buyer to pick up the delinquent amount.

 My hope as a professional realtor is that you are able to get more proceeds at the sale to cover both your mortgage and closing costs.
 The remaining amount of the owed money will be paid from these proceeds at closing.
 A lot of people ask about adding the amount of your lien to the selling price of your home.
 The truth is, the house will sell at a price the buyer is willing to pay, and the seller is willing to accept.
 It doesn’t matter what the liabilities of the seller are.
 You will need to make up the difference – which could result in a short sale situation.
 In this case, you should use a Realtor with short sales experience to make sure you can cover mortgages, liens, closing costs, and everything else you owe in the event of a sale.